The Family Limited Partnership Made Easy

 THE TAX BENEFITS

 A professional business appraiser is required to be retained when valuing an FLP.
-An FLP, as most businesses, is not a simple asset to value.
-Houses, cars, antiques, items for donation must be valued by a qualified appraiser.
-Closely-held businesses, including FLP’s, are often so intangible in nature and often so different from one another that a simple valuation by a nonprofessional is not sufficient.
+An FLP, like most businesses, is not a simple asset to value.
+Houses, cars, antiques, and items for donation must be valued by a qualified appraiser.
+Closely-held businesses, including FLPs, are often so intangible in nature and often so different from one another that a simple valuation by a nonprofessional is not sufficient.
 Because of the complexity, differences, and unique nature of each business, an appraisal by a professional appraiser is needed.
 The appraiser will appraise the business using a variety of methods; methods that may be advantageous to your estate tax position.

 Along with an appraisal, the professional appraiser can assign discounts for lack of marketability and lack of control.
 For an FLP, combined discounts for lack of control and marketability can total from 20-40%.